Miley Cyrus Gets Naked In ‘Midnight Sky’ Video Amid Rumored Cody Simpson Split

-Miley Cyrus dropped her much-anticipated music video for upbeat pop hit “Midnight Sky” in the early hours of Friday morning, just hours after it was reported that she rumored to have split with Aussie boyfriend Cody Simpson over the past few weeks.
+Miley Cyrus dropped her much-anticipated music video for upbeat pop hit “Midnight Sky” in the early hours of Friday morning, just hours after it was reported that she purportedly split with Aussie boyfriend Cody Simpson.

-In an attention-grabbing segment of the bold disco-inspired clip — available on YouTube — Miley wore only silver kitten heels and jewellery as she reclined on a backdrop of colorful candy balls.
-The stunning star wore heavy lilac eyeshadow and a glossy red lip as she sang into a silver microphone.
+In an attention-grabbing segment of the bold disco-inspired clip — available on YouTube — Miley wore only silver kitten heels and jewelry as she reclined on a backdrop of colorful candy balls.
+The stunning star wore heavy lilac eye shadow and a glossy red lip as she sang into a silver microphone.

-“Talking about “Midnight Sky” specifically, I felt like my story and my narrative had kind of been told for me over the past year,” she said, according to the news source.
+“Talking about ‘Midnight Sky’ specifically, I felt like my story and my narrative had kind of been told for me over the past year,” she said, according to the news source.
 “Obviously, I went through an extremely public breakup and, even more than that, a divorce, and with someone that I had been with for ten years.”

 “That narrative and that experience of ten years was told for me by one day from the eyes of a helicopter.”

 The lyrics of Cyrus’ new song make it clear that she had freedom on her mind during the writing process.

-“I was born to run, I don’t belong to anyone, oh no, I don’t need to be loved by you,” she sung during the chorus, while the second verse included the line “you should know right now that I never stay put in one place.”
+“I was born to run, I don’t belong to anyone, oh no, I don’t need to be loved by you,” she sung during the chorus.

+The second verse included the line, “you should know right now that I never stay put in one place.”

 Despite rumors of a breakup, as covered by The Inquisitr, Cody took to Instagram stories to support Miley on the release of her new pop banger.
-He posted a picture of Miley in one of her “Midnight Sky” looks, and wrote “so proud of you congratulations to the most special of all.”
+He posted a picture of Miley in one of her “Midnight Sky” looks and wrote, “so proud of you congratulations to the most special of all.”

 “Go cop that new new,” he finished the caption.